mono/md-website/developers/articles/api-overview.md

 }

 // When the context is disposed, the old message is restored,
-// so the status bar will now show "Read" again
+// so the status bar will now show "Ready" again
 ```

 #### Changing the Layout of the Main Window